747-diego/747-diego/README.md

 - 💬 Ask me about Crypto !!
 - 📫 How to reach me: 747-diego -> Follow me on IG.
 - 📲 Platforms: IG & Tik Tok (thenomad.engineer)
-- ✍🏼 Fun fact: I am a Crypto Cotent Creator with Nas Academy & the Metapurse foundation
+- ✍🏼 Fun fact: I am a Crypto Content Creator with Nas Academy & the Metapurse Foundation